What is the carry-on allowance?

 Additional Checked Baggage Charges

 You can pay additional checked baggage charges online, on your mobile and at the airport, using a Self-Service Check-in Kiosk or at the Air Canada check-in counter.
 Baggage fees are charged in the local currency of the country in which the transaction occurs.
-Prices displayed do not include any applicable taxes.
+The prices displayed do not include any applicable taxes.

 Depending on your itinerary, Air Canada applies the following additional checked baggage charges: